 What do I do about my pet's vaccinations?

-Adult dogs and cats have a three-month leeway after their booster is due and for some of the diseases, the protection is longer.
-However, immunity to leptospirosis or Weil's disease may lapse beyond 15 months and so we would recommend that taking measures to protect your dog from stagnant water and watercourses where there may be rats present, and their urine, is sensible.
-Visit Rossdale for more information about the impact of coronavirus on your equine's vaccination schedule.
+Adult dogs and cats have a three-month leeway after their booster is due, and for some of the diseases, the protection is longer.
+However, immunity to leptospirosis or Weil's disease may lapse beyond 15 months and so we would recommend that taking measures to protect your dog from stagnant water and water courses where there may be rats (and their urine) present, is sensible.

 What do I do about getting my kitten neutered?

 Practices will be using their clinical and professional judgement on a case by case basis and cases will need to be assessed to ensure the most vulnerable animals are protected as a priority.
 Most vets will not be performing neutering unless there's a clear welfare need.
 Vets will still be prioritising cats most at risk of unwanted pregnancy; for example, where there are male and female kittens in the same household.
 However, there may be a longer wait time for neutering than there would have been.

 We would advise owners to contact their vet and discuss their kitten's needs with them and to keep your kitten in until he/she has been neutered to prevent unwanted pregnancies.
 This is particularly important for female kittens as they can become pregnant at four months of age.
 If you worry that your cat may have been mated, it's not too late to act, so contact your vet as soon as possible.